3 Things Not To Miss at PNC Park in Pittsburgh

 Posted by Kurt Smith

-Extra PNC Park Tips, #1: Classic Pirates Statues.
-Not many baseball teams can boast the kind of history the Pirates can–original Hall of Famer Honus Wagner (Home Plate Gate); star player and humanitarian Roberto Clemente (Center Field Gate); 1979 National League and World Series MVP Willie Stargell (Left Field Gate); and the recently added star shortstop and Yankee killer Bill Mazeroski (Right Field Gate), in his famous triumphant pose, crossing the plate after hitting the 1960 Series winning homer.
+Original Hall of Famer Honus Wagner (Home Plate Gate); star player and humanitarian Roberto Clemente (Center Field Gate); 1979 National League and World Series MVP Willie Stargell (Left Field Gate); and the recently added star shortstop and noted Yankee killer Bill Mazeroski (Right Field Gate), in his famous triumphant pose, crossing the plate after hitting the 1960 Series winning homer.

 Anytime someone needs to remind himself or herself why Pirates fans are Pirates fans, they can look at huge statues of four of baseball’s greatest heroes.

-Extra PNC Park Tips, #2: Highmark Legacy Square.
+Must Sees at PNC Park, #2: Legacy Square.
 Being the home of both the Homestead Grays and the Pittsburgh Crawfords, Pittsburgh was a hub city in the days of the Negro Leagues.

-If baseball history interests you, definitely check out Highmark Legacy Square.
+If baseball history interests you, definitely check out Legacy Square.

 Extra PNC Park Tips, #3: The Left Field Rotunda.
 There are actually two rotundas to get to any level of PNC Park—one in full view in left field, the other hidden behind home plate.

-The Rotunda in left field used to be decorated with baseball cards of Pirates throughout history, which was pretty cool, but they have been removed and now the rotunda is a place to take in a view—or several views—of the field, the Pirates Deck behind the bleachers, the club level, the downtown area past the Allegheny River, or the rest of the city.
+The Rotunda in left field used to be decorated with baseball cards of Pirates throughout history, which was pretty cool, but they have been removed and now the rotunda is a place to take in a view—or several views—of the field, the Pirates Deck behind the bleachers, the club level, the downtown area past the Allegheny River, or the stunning Pittsburgh skyline.

 It’s not a bad standing room spot, even if standing room is a rarity at the ballpark these days.
 The left field rotunda is worth a walk up or down, and it’s fairly convenient for moving from one level to another.